icinganalysis/icinganalysis.github.io/content/wilder.md

 1. Icing wind tunnel tests with two commercial aircraft airfoils were conducted.
 2. Glaze ice shape correlations were developed.
 3. Airplane level ice effects are detailed.
+4. The state of the art in 1969 is documented.

 ##A Note